 What Is Kiri Mochi

-Kiri Mochi (切り餅), literally “cut mochi,” refers to dried and cut mochi.
+Kiri Mochi (切り餅), literally “cut mochi,” refers to dried and cut Japanese rice cakes.

-Nowadays, most mochi is produced industrially.
+Nowadays, most are produced industrially.
 While mochi-pounding festivals occur during the New Year and events throughout the year, most Japanese people buy them at the store.
-Kiri mochi is convenient as it’s available year-round, shelf-stable, and eaten in sweet and savory options.
+Kiri mochi is convenient as it’s available year-round, shelf-stable, and in sweet and savory dishes.

 What Does It Taste